All Episodes

 We see what happens in Atlanta.

-And it is uh it's getting scarier by the day than you have to worry about a COVID resurgence in some places.
+Then you have to worry about a COVID resurgence in some places.

-Uh Dr. Ros always said that as well.
+Dr. Rosowi said that as well.

-Uh Mark Simone, we begin with you.
+Mark Simone, we begin with you.

-141 days, the American people, they're the ultimate jury.
+Big overall picture, 141 days, the American people, they're the ultimate jury.

-Your thoughts, sir.
+Your thoughts, sir?

-I don't know how he defends defund the police.
+I don't know how he defends, defund the police.

 These Democrats don't get their party back from the real crazy progressives.